Philips CD-Players of the first generation

 What you can expect:

-• all plug contacts (Stocko pin trays and female connectors) are replaced by new Stockos
+- all plug contacts (Stocko pin trays and female connectors) are checked and replaced by new Stockos if necessary

-• the tray mechanism is cleaned and adjusted, the drive belt is new
+- the tray mechanism is cleaned and adjusted, the drive belt is replaced if necessary

 1. Stroke: Power Supply Print